enonic/old-xp-doc/doc/operations/clustering.rst

 Number of replicas
 ******************

-For a cluster to perform, all nodes must be able to do its share of work.
+For a cluster to perform, each node must be able to do its share of work.
 Enonic XP searches for data in a number of Elasticsearch indices.
-An index can have a number of replicas (copies) spread around to the nodes in the cluster, so each node can query its local index when needing data.
+An index can have a number of replicas (copies) spread around to the nodes in the cluster, so each node can query its local index for data.

-By default, the indices in Enonic XP has one replica configured.
-When having a cluster with more than two nodes, this number has to be increased to ensure that each node has a replica of the indices.
+The indices in Enonic XP have one replica configured by default.
+When a cluster has more than two nodes, this number must be increased to ensure that each node has a replica of the indices.

-The number of replicas can be set runtime with the Toolbox CLI :ref:`set-replicas`, and the recommended settings for replicas is ``number of nodes - 1``
+The number of replicas can be set at runtime with the Toolbox CLI :ref:`set-replicas`, and the recommended settings for replicas is ``number of nodes - 1``

-So for a 3 nodes cluster, the number of replicas should be set to 2.
+So for a 3 node cluster, the number of replicas should be set to 2.

 .. _cluster-partition-settings:

 Cluster partition settings
 ----------------------------------

-One of the main motivations of a cluster is to ensure that even if one or several nodes fails, the service you are providing should still be available.
-In an ideal world, a 100 nodes cluster should be fully operational even if 99 nodes are down.
+One of the main motivations of a cluster is to ensure that even if one or several nodes fail, the service you are providing should still be available.
+In an ideal world, a 100 node cluster should be fully operational even if 99 nodes are down.
 But in the real world, we also need to consider the cluster data integrity.
 This introduces a common dilemma in clustered environments; how to avoid the dreaded split-brain situation.

-In a split-brain scenario, nodes gets divided into smaller clusters that dont communicate with each other, and each cluster beliving that the nodes in the other cluster are dead.
-This can easily happen having a cluster with 4 nodes on two different locations:
+In a split-brain scenario, nodes get divided into smaller clusters that don't communicate with each other, and each cluster believing that the nodes in the other cluster are dead.
+This can easily happen in a cluster with 4 nodes on two different locations:

 <<<Figure>>>

 If the nodes on location-1 are disconnected from the master node on location-2, they will regroup and select a new master on location-1 and still provide service.
-The nodes on location-2 will just assume that the nodes in location-1 is dead, so they will also continue serving request, but they have no way of syncronizing data between the locations.
+The nodes on location-2 will assume that the nodes in location-1 are dead, so they will also continue serving requests. but they have no way of synchronizing data between the locations.
 This will break the integrity of the cluster and make data invalid.

 To avoid this situation, there are a couple of basic properties of a cluster that should be ensured:

  #.
 Beyond a two node cluster, there should be an odd number of nodes.
 So 1,2,3,5,7 etc are all acceptable cluster configurations.
  #.
 When nodes are forming separate smaller clusters, only the cluster-partition with the majority of nodes should be fully operational and accept writes.
  #.
-The minority cluster partitions can be allowed to serve read-only requests if that is acceptable for the provided service
+The minority cluster partitions can be allowed to serve read-only requests if that is acceptable for the provided service.

 Settings
 *********